 “I will rest when I am back home with my lads,” he said pointing at the bound troupe.
 “I will rest when the job is done.
 I will rest when I have buried these blades in you salting head!” yelled Samuel.

 He lunged at the tracker.
 With a simple well-placed step she moved, subtly shifting her weight.
 The onslaught passed her by and Samuel sprawled across the hillside in the brambles.
 This added more fuel to his rage.

-The trackers voice was calm and sweet.
+The tracker spoke calmly and softly.
 “You are easy to anger Samuel, and therefore stupid.
-You are big and strong but lack power my dear.
-You have no knowledge and your kind lack wisdom.
+You are big and strong but lack power, my dear.
+You have no knowledge and your kind, lack wisdom.
 Now, give me the relics”

 The tone of her voice compelled Samuel to move forward, to give her the blades.

 An alpha mother to the universe.

 She who must be obeyed.

 He stumbled forward and caught himself.

 He fought through the glamor.

 “I am tired, it’s true,” he thought, “But be damned if I am to let this young whelp take what we have worked hard for.”